Joshfairhead/Obsidian/Omnicient/Monad Forrest/Courses/H3Uni/Cosmic Ecology/From Terrestrial to Cosmic Ecology.md

 		- Ignorance

 Accumulating feedback from the whole
-	- for thousands of years we have lived in weakly connected domains and our fragmentation catrophies have not destroyed the Gaian system but now oll our
+- for thousands of years we have lived in weakly connected domains and our fragmentation catrophies have not destroyed the Gaian system
+- but now oll our domains are strongly connected and catastrophies are no longer in isolation
+- our minds remain fragmented with no effective collective basis for evekning humanl planetary situation
+- Three tragedies above

+Ontering the portal we can entertain alternative worldviews and see what new questions loraing and meaning they bring.

+Do you agree that world view is an important factor in the social global pathology og humans?